joelburton/Javascript1/README.md

 </html>
 ```

-(if you do this, you'll need to show the Javascript console to see what you print to it—you
+(If you do this, you'll need to show the Javascript console to see what you print to it—you
 can do that in Chrome with the `View`/`Developer` menu.)

 #### In an online Javascript editor/runner